AN ARTIST-LED TATTOO STUDIO

 SUCCESS

-All users in both groups were able to successfully complete the task without any friction.
+The hypothesis was correct as all users in both groups were able to successfully complete the task without any friction.
 The following feedback was given by participants after the test.

 Participant 2 — Group A